CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 {{< /tabs >}}

 {{%notice note%}}
 - To configure a VLAN interface, specify the VLAN ID, not the parent bridge.
-For example, specify *vlan10*, not the bridge *bridge1*.
+In the example above, you specify *vlan10*, not the bridge *bridge1*.
 - When you configure DHCP relay with VRR, the DHCP relay client must run on the SVI; not on the -v0 interface.
 - For every instance of a DHCP relay in a non-default VRF, you need to create a separate default file in the `/etc/default` directory.
 See {{<link url="Virtual-Routing-and-Forwarding-VRF/#dhcp-with-vrf" text="DHCP with VRF">}}.
 {{%/notice%}}